danihernandezdesign/finalproject/README.md

 ###### Step 2: Process
 ![I'm an image](https://raw.githubusercontent.com/danihernandezdesign/finalproject/master/DataVizConcept2.gif)
+I built an .eps of a face that is modified through buttons and prompts that are fully editable.
+At the check-in with Joey, I had several questions.

 ###### Step 3: Final Visualization
+I was able to change the fills of the paths of my .eps as patterns - allowing me to build in additional meaning to the visualization through symbolism.
+The key is below:
 ![I'm an image](https://raw.githubusercontent.com/danihernandezdesign/finalproject/master/Key.jpg)
+As you can see, through certain colors that denote positive vs. negative (within my thesis' project brand palette) and symbols for 'yes' and 'no', participants responses' were visualized on the vector face.

 #### Ongoing Challenges + Next Steps:
+Participants can generate an image and reset it - but I struggled to encode a way to make it save.
+I experimented with the 'save button' exporting the canvas to JSON - however in attempting to shift my code back into a sketch.js file the entire thing broke.
+Prior to Joey's advice, I installed a couple .js files I thought might help according to help boards and people posing similar questions to no avail.
+The current band-aid solution is having participants take screenshots and upload to the website - however there is always an option to share that image via the online community I'll be building at the start of my intervention.

+I wanted to be able to generate a living database where images would be saved and immediatly uploaded into a viewable repository on the site.
+As I couldn't get the save function to work - this fell by the wayside.
+However, as long as participants send their images my way I'm able to manually upload and display them.
+Which, honestly, may be a better solution anyway to ensure security and to build communication with participants as soon as possible.